jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 ## Reading list

-- [ ] So Good They Can't Ignore You.
-Cal Newport
+- [ ] A calendar of wisdom.
+Leo Tolstoy
 - [ ] Letters to a young scientist.
 Edward Osborne Wilson
 - [ ] The Success of Open Source.
 Steven Weber
 - [ ] [Quantum country](https://quantum.country/)